dansmyers/Example-AI-Assignment/README.md

 - Balance AI assistance with doing your own analysis and using your own voice.
 Maintain agency over your work!

 - Use the right tool for each task.
-I recommend using either Bing AI or Claude as your main model: both are better than the free version of ChatGPT at this point.
-Remember that Bing can access the Internet, but sometimes a conventional search engine is a better choice.
+I recommend using either Copilot in Creative mode or Claude as your main model: both are better than the free version of ChatGPT at this point.
+Remember that Copilot can access the Internet, but sometimes a conventional search engine is a better choice.

 - Remember that AI has limitations and biases.
 Do not assume AI output is factual or neutral.
 Validate against credible sources.